andrewbiang888/swipe-to-delete/README.md

 - *swipe:cancel* - when a cancel animation is ended.

 ### Styles
 You may set up styles in "swipe-to-delete.css" under the comment "Custom styles".
-Classes "js-transition-delete-right" and "js-transition-delete-left" are added on a content view when it's swiped more than "deleteSwipe" options.
-Class "js-transition-cancel" is added when a content view swiped less than "deleteSwipe" options.
+Class _js-content_ is content region, _js-delete_ is delete region.
+Classes _js-transition-delete-right_ and _js-transition-delete-left_ are added on a content view when it's swiped more than "deleteSwipe" options.
+Class _js-transition-cancel_ is added when a content view swiped less than "deleteSwipe" options.
 Animations are made by CSS3 transition.

 ## Downloads
 Swipe-to-delete is available via [bower](http://bower.io) and [npm](https://www.npmjs.com/).
 Else you can download the latest builds directly from the "dist" folder above.